brokenhandsio/swift-webauthn-guide/README.md

 Additionally we store the challenge in a cookie because we'll need it later when verifying the Passkey.
 Running the server and pressing "Login" should now trigger the Passkey prompt.
 If you previously registered it should also show you the username (or a list of usernames if you registered more than one account).
 However if you try to confirm the prompt you'll notice that nothing happens.

 The last step will be to verify login attempts in the `POST /login` endpoint.
-Start by adding the endpoint and retreiving the challenge from the users session:
+Start by adding the endpoint and retrieving the challenge from the users session:

 ```swift
 app.post("login") { req in